rustyshakelford2/LavaFurnace/readme.txt

 If that happens you can now fill the crucible with lava.
 The glass door will move over the lava and the furnace will ignite and become ready to smelt items.

+(Optional)
+New in version 1.2 are the production chests.
+These chests are optional addons to the lavafurnace.
+If a user has permission and the server has this function enabled you may place a chest to either side of the furnace per the example above.
+The Chest to the direct left of the furnace is the supply chest.
+All valid ores and smeltable items can be placed into this chest.
+The chest to the direct right of the furnace is the output chest.
+All smelted or processed items are placed inside this chest when the furnace completes its processing.

+*Note: Only 1 SMALL chest on each side.
+The furnace does not use large chests although it will still protect them with permissions.
+It will not use the extra capacity of a large chest.
+The magic of the furnace does not extend far enough beyond the boundaries of the furnace.
+Keep that in mind.

 ***************************
 Config File: